Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 The `NODE_ENV` environment variable lets the service know whether it's running in development, test or production.

+The Proxy Service does not use the Config Service to obtain any configuration.

 ### Description

 The Proxy Service is intended to sit in front of the rest of the JavaScript Components and provide tenant-aware routing.
 The way this works is as follows: